Advanced search

 Use with anaesthetics

 There is a risk of sudden blood pressure and heart rate increase during surgery.
-If surgery is planned, methylphenidate treatment should not be used on the day of surgery.
+If surgery is planned, methylphenidate should not be used on the day of surgery.

 Use with centrally acting alpha-2agonists (e.g. clonidine)

-The long term safety of using methylphenidate in combination with clonidine or other centrally acting alpha-2 agonists has not been systematically evaluated.
+The long-term safety of using methylphenidate in combination with clonidine or other centrally acting alpha-2 agonists has not been systematically evaluated.

 Use with dopaminergic drugs